ibm-cloud-architecture/refarch-jee-customerorder/tutorial/step3.md

 http://localhost:{PORT}/CustomerOrderServicesWeb/#shopPage

-To get your port, use the command: `sudo docker ps`
+To get your port, use the command: `docker ps`

 ```
  CONTAINER ID  IMAGE                             COMMAND                  CREATED             STATUS